AnurupaK/GenZBot_Package/README.md

 # GenZBot: Your Gateway to AI Chatbot Creation! 🤖✨

 Welcome to **GenZBot**, the ultimate package designed to help beginners build AI chatbots from scratch.
-Whether you're just stepping into the world of Generative AI or looking to understand chatbot integration, GenZBot has got you covered! 🚀
+Whether you're just stepping into the world of Generative AI or looking to understand chatbot integration, GenZBot has got you covered! 🚀 If you're interested in learning how to publish your own Python package to PyPI, check out my detailed [Medium article](https://medium.com/@anurupakarmakar.dgp18/how-to-publish-a-python-package-to-pypi-dea77d73a216).
+It provides a step-by-step guide to walk you through the entire process. 📦

 ---